GRANTS: FUNDING GUIDELINES

 - Organisations that do not share our aims or objectives or are proscribed by the UN, the Government of the United Kingdom or the European Union.

-- Grants to individuals and scholarships, apart from our Children of Peace Scholarship Programme (the Abir Aramin Girls Bursary, see below).
+- Grants to individuals and scholarships, apart from our Children of Peace Nurses Bursary Gaza (see below).

 - Financial budget deficits.
 We will not fund projects unless clear evidence is provided to show that the programme or project will function properly through the shared financial support of other funders, or the organization itself should the target funding not be fully met by us.